EO Green by Ensar Oud

 FoxearFoxear 4 years ago

-Those who have, have and those who can, can.
-Money plays no Rolex.
+Those who have, have, and those who can, can.
+Money doesn't play a Rolex.

 Ropanski2020Ropanski2020 4 years ago